prokerala/astrology-api-client-example/cloudflare-worker/README.md

 - #### JWT

-  The JWT validator middleware authenticates your API requests using public key authentication.
+  The JWT validator middleware authenticates your API requests using shared secret/public key authentication.
 If properly configured, the JWT authentication can fully prevent unauthorized access.

-- #### Custom Middleware
+- #### Example Custom Middleware

-  You can create your own custom middleware by passing a function that accepts the `Request` object and returns a `Response` or throws an `ApiError`.
+  You can create custom middleware by adding a function that processes the `Request` object:

   ```javascript
   // config.js